To address the need for a comprehensive knowledge base of Latin American history for all Americans to share.

 Although the international community has taken great responsibility and care in the preservation effort, most of the work has been censored to the American public.

 Books have gone untranslated or are skewed to conformity; media records are meticulously edited or inaccessible to the masses, and public documents have been omitted for social discourse.

 Future generations have the right to be familiarized with American history- the great civilizations of the Aztec, the Maya, and the Inca, the brutal realities of the Columbian Exchange, as well as the economic turmoil of the Industrial Age.

 That which has been made "readily available" after decades of secrecy is craftily sterilized and disorganized losing much of its value in transparency.

 More recent works deliberately maintain the communist angle as a permanent mark on Latin America; yet it is the CIA that's exposed time and time again.
 It is the focus of Latin American journalists, writers, poets, and artists who have risked or lost their lives to often cite and record the activities of the CIA.

 Former agents have openly denounced the CIA.
 Senate hearings have exposed CIA complicity in numerous scandals- from assassination to mafia connections to drug smuggling- spanning decades.
 The evidence is monumentally one sided, yet unknown to the majority of the American public.

-This information is meant to acknowledge, understand, and empathize for those who continue to be affected by it.
+Because these unlawful and illegal acts have been committed at and by the highest legal powers in the United States and never properly addressed, there is no appeal from them except to the conscience and condemnation of the American people.
 We owe it to ourselves to be familiar with our national past and defend human rights and liberties against corrupt institutions.
-And we owe it to future generations to have the clarity of knowledge to address the issues of justice and equality in a globalized society.
+We owe it to future generations to have the clarity of knowledge to address the issues of justice and equality in a globalized society.